coalition-of-invisible-colleges/cic.github.io/colleges/TEAM/index.md

 * [Registration](https://docs.google.com/forms/d/e/1FAIpQLScCkfwaPpZewm0XNX5GjzO_1CvJ1CYEsW0R8lBUUiTsrrYKYA/viewform)—Complete the registration/check-in process to join the TEAM and get connected with guilds
 * [Check-in Lobby](http://telegram.me/TEAMlobby)—Join this Telegram chatroom and ask questions
 * Install Telegram (desktop and phone versions) so you can chat with us and access guildhalls
-* OneNote (desktop version) so you can access our shared guildbooks
+* Install OneNote (desktop version) so you can access our shared guildbooks
+* Weekly meetings are held in the [TEAM voice room of the /r/occult Discord](https://discord.gg/fZvEmG4), Thursdays at 5pm PST

 **guilds meta (TEAM/CATS headquarters)** is the main Telegram chatroom for internal TEAM business.
 Complete the registration process to receive an invite.